elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-geographic-locations-of-major-celtic-tribes.md

 url: /learn/history-of-the-world/questions/what-were-the-geographic-locations-of-major-celtic-tribes
 score: 9.0
 related_article1:
-    id: 159890
+    id: 159917
-    title: How did Celtic architectural styles reflect their settlement patterns?
+    title: >-
+        What was the tribal organization and social hierarchy in Celtic society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
+    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
 related_article2:
-    id: 160389
+    id: 159923
-    title: How did Celtic trade influence neighboring cultures and contribute to cultural exchange?
+    title: >-
+        What were the key trading centers in Celtic trade networks?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-trade-influence-neighboring-cultures-and-contribute-to-cultural-exchange
+    url: /learn/history-of-the-world/questions/what-were-the-key-trading-centers-in-celtic-trade-networks
 related_article3:
-    id: 160176
+    id: 159910
-    title: What were the primary military tactics and weaponry used by the Celts?
+    title: >-
+        How did the La Tène Culture expand and settle in new regions?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
+    url: /learn/history-of-the-world/questions/how-did-the-la-tne-culture-expand-and-settle-in-new-regions
 related_article4:
-    id: 160178
+    id: 159924
-    title: What were the key trading centers in Celtic trade networks?
+    title: >-
+        How did Celtic trade influence neighboring cultures and contribute to cultural exchange?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-key-trading-centers-in-celtic-trade-networks
+    url: /learn/history-of-the-world/questions/how-did-celtic-trade-influence-neighboring-cultures-and-contribute-to-cultural-exchange
 related_article5:
-    id: 160393
+    id: 159871
-    title: How have the Celts contributed to European heritage and modern perceptions?
+    title: >-
+        What are the linguistic characteristics of Celtic languages and their geographic distribution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-have-the-celts-contributed-to-european-heritage-and-modern-perceptions
+    url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
 ---

 &nbsp;